mp-se/gravitymon/docs/_sources/intro.rst.txt

 ----------------------

 Once the device can connect to WIFI it will go into `configuration mode` and start a web server for doing the initial configuration.
-In order to access the device you will need to find its name or ip adress.
+In order to access the device you will need to find its name or ip address.

 It will broadcast a name like gravitymonXXXXXX.local over mDNS.
 Where the XXXXXX is the unique device id.
 You can find the name via an mDNS browser, check your router or connect the device to a serial monitor.
 On windows mDNS